mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 is not very clear.
 The [Stack Overflow: Session Stays Open Indefinitely Answer](https://stackoverflow.com/a/60560014/377320) by Erik Lumme is much clearer.

-In short, if you want to set the session timeout to 30 minutes, make sure that you set all of the following:
+In short, if you want to set the session timeout to 30 minutes, make sure that you set all the following:

 * The web container session timeout is set to 30 (see below)
 * Set Vaadin's `DeploymentConfiguration.closeIdleSessions` to `true` (see below)